Think-iT-Labs/notifyme/README.md

 ```
 $ notifyme make -j 4
 ```
+## Use Cases
+Use cases for `notify.me` are uncountable, but here is some tasks regulary developers wants to be notified about their status,

+- Cron jobs
+- Long running builds
+- Backups
+- etc.

+`climotify.me` is making your life simpler? tell us how are you using it :smile: !

 ## Todo

 - Add flags through environment variables
+- Enrich the configuration and add filters (e.g: only send erroned commands)
 - Support other notifiers
     - Slack
 - Add a re-execute functionality